-To find the promising channel numbers, we adopt the differentiable search strategy~\cite{liu2018darts} by relaxing the search space to be continuous.
+To find the promising channel {configurations}, we adopt the differentiable search strategy~\cite{liu2018darts} by relaxing the search space to be continuous.
 For any layer $l$, we construct a channel number configuration $\alpha_l \in \mathbb{R}^{|\mV|}$ in which each element $\alpha_l^{(v)}$ indicates the importance of a specific scaling factor $v$.
 For any layer $l$, let $\bX^{(l)}$ be the input features, $\bW^{(l)}$ be the parameters, and $\otimes$ be the convolutional operation.
-For convenience, we use $\bX_{[1:k]}^{(l)}$ and $\bW_{[1:k]}^{(l)}$ to denote the features and parameters \wrt the first $k$ channels.
-In this paper, we use ${c}^{(v)}_l$ to denote the number of channels specified by a specific scaling factor $v$.
-Following~\cite{liu2018darts}, we relax the categorical choice of a particular factor as a softmax over all possible factors.
-Formally, the output of the $l$-th layer is
+For convenience, we use $\bX_{[1:k]}^{(l)}$ and $\bW_{[1:k]}^{(l)}$ to denote the features and parameters \wrt {the top-$k$ important channels (see the channel selection in Fig.~\ref{fig:importance_search}\subref{fig:importance_aware}).} In this paper, we use ${c}^{(v)}_l$ to denote the number of channels specified by a specific scaling factor $v$.
+Following~\cite{liu2018darts}, we relax the categorical choice of a particular factor as a softmax over all possible factors. { Then, we use the sum operation to make the search space continuous and the search process differentiable.
+Formally, the output of the $l$-th layer is }

 With the continuous relaxation, the task of channel number search becomes learning a set of continuous variables $\boldsymbol{\alpha} = \{\alpha_l\}^L_{l=1}$.
 As shown in Algorithm~\ref{alg:dual_search}, for any layer $l$, we obtain the resultant channel numbers by selecting the most likely element in $\alpha_l$.